 Q: Can I partner with Women Make the News – Thailand?

-A: UNESCO Bangkok is always looking for partners to help enhance and promote the database, and keep our database it growing with quality entries in both English and Thai.
+A: UNESCO Bangkok is always looking for partners to help enhance and promote the database, and keep it growing with quality entries in both English and Thai.
 UNESCO Bangkok is especially interested to collaborate with media outlets as well as journalism education institutions based in Thailand to promote the database among journalists or journalism students.

 We are especially looking for partners and sponsors to:

 - Promote the database as tool for journalists in media outlets or journalism education and training institutions

 - Offer training opportunities in English and Thai to the members of the database to foster their communication and media skills (see section Training)